meshcentral-community/meshbook/README.md

 pip3 install -r ./meshbook/requirements.txt
 ```

 Now copy the configuration template from ./templates and fill it in with the correct details.
-The url should start with `wss://` and end in `control.ashx`.<br>
+The url should start with `wss://`.<br>
 After this you can use meshbook, for example:

 ### Linux run: